weynandk/info_threefold/src/threefold_foundation/wisdom_council.md

 - approve TFT donations to doing good projects
 - oversee the way how the ThreeFold tokens are used to benefit the planet and the ThreeFold movement.

-One of our members came up with following crystal grid.
+One of our members came up with following crystal grid representation, note the 12 parts.

 ![](./img/tfgrid_crystal.png)